 Many students attend camps of all kinds or run their own camp.
 I have had numerous students run a camp with friends, for younger children.
 Not only have they made a lot of money, but they master a lot of skills to make it work.
 College admissions officers likes seeing this because of the multi-faceted elements.

 Some students attend camps for their sport, which allows them to improve, and get seen by coaches from colleges which interest them.
 Others go to a camp to learn something new or show colleges their academic prowess (see Learning from Part 1).
 If you would like to test drive a college campus, or see if you do want to pursue a certain career, there are opportunities available on many college campuses – just use Google or another search engine.
-Here are some of the most prestigious camps in the U.S. and one needs to apply for them:

 Enter contests in whatever interests you, whether it is writing, math, music, languages, dance, or photography.
 Share your talents with the community.
 Whatever groups you belong to see if there are opportunities to use your aptitudes to benefit others.
 Book your band to play at a Relay for Life, or have your theater group put on performances for special need kids.
 Ask a coffee shop to hang your photographs up on their walls.
 Find ways to make a difference in the lives of others by sharing what you do with the community at large.
 The more exposure and experiences you have the more appealing you become.